jbesomi/texthero/website/docs/api-preprocessing.md

-### texthero.preprocessing.do_stemm(input, stem='snowball')
+### texthero.preprocessing.do_stem(input, stem='snowball', language='english')
-Stem series using either NLTK ‘porter’ or ‘snowball’ stemmers.
+Stem series using either ‘porter’ or ‘snowball’ NLTK stemmers.

 Not in the default pipeline.